Chapter 9. Connection Points

 The IConnectionPointImpl Class

-The IConnectionPointImpl
+The IConnectionPointImpl template class

-interface.
+implements the IConnectionPoint interface.
 To do that, the

-class needs to provide a vtable
+class needs to provide a vtable that is compatible with

-interface.
-This vtable
+the IConnectionPoint interface.
+This vtable must

-contain eight methods: the three IUnknown
+contain eight methods: the three IUnknown methods and the

-five IConnectionPoint
+five IConnectionPoint methods.

-The first item of note is that the IConnectionPointImpl
+The first item of note is that the IConnectionPointImpl class derives from the _ICPLocator class:

 1template <class T, const IID* piid,